MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

  	13.Update news at the base
  	14. Add link to user profile if user logged in
  	15. Add log out
+ 	16. Add Filter

   I want to do at the application:
 	1 .Add favorite news
 	2. Add pages to the main page and user page
 	3. Full validation of parameters
-	4. Add Filter
-	5. Add Listener
+	4. Add Listener
 	6. Add JUnit
 	7. Add Logger
 	8. Add Admin page
 	9. Delete users by Admin
 	10.Delete newses of user by Admin
 	11.Confirm password by the registration
-	12.Use email by the registration
+	12.Add and check email by the registration